jadry92/Code-Basic-platzi/README.md

 This is my repository of ["Basic Programming"](https://platzi.com/clases/programacion-basica/) course by Platzi.

-This course explains the basics of programming with JavaScritp and specific projects.
+This course explains the basics of programming with JavaScritp and specific projects or example.

 ### Project  "_cajero_" or ATM:
 This [project](https://github.com/jadry92/Code-Basic-platzi/tree/master/cajero) simulates the algorithms of a generic ATM.
-### Project  Dom:
+### Example of use of DOM "":
 [dom](https://github.com/jadry92/Code-Basic-platzi/tree/master/dom "dom")
 ### Project  3:
 ### Project  4: